 - 6.10.1.
 Pre-Race: All safety inspections for a class will be completed prior to the start of racing for that class. - 6.10.1.1.
 Boat Inspection: Each year, at each boat's first race, the boat will be inspected by the Chief Inspector using the SCSC Inspection Form or an approved form submitted to SCSC.
 A copy of the signed Inspection Form will be given to the boat owner.
 The boat owner shall present a copy of the current signed inspection form to SCSC race registration prior to signing the waiver for the event and disclose in writing all changes to the boat since the date the current inspection form was completed.
 Failure to present a copy of the inspection form will disqualify the boat from participating in that race.
-Failure to disclose all changes to the boat shall be re-inspected in the event of an accident or protest or change.
+Failure to disclose all changes to the boat will result in disqualification until the boat is re-inspected.
+Boats shall be re-inspected in the event of an accident or protest or change.

-The Chief Inspector or their designee will randomly select and inspect boats at each event.
+The Chief Inspector or their designee will randomly select and inspect boats at each event

 - 6.10.2.
 Post-Race: Inspections requested at an event by the Inspector (other than laboratory tests of fuel, etc.) will be completed by midnight of that day of the event.
 If the participant's equipment is available for inspection and is not inspected by this deadline, the inspection request will be withdrawn.
 The Chief Inspector for the race may appoint Assistant Inspectors to help with the inspection process. - 6.10.3.
 Championship Events or Records.
 Any contestant who places first (1st), second (2nd) or third (3rd) at a championship event or sets a record will be inspected immediately following competition or the setting of the record.
 If the record is set before the final or remaining qualifying heat(s) then the engine will be sealed for later inspection.
 The sealed boat will be allowed to compete.
-All boats subject to inspected.
+All boats subject to inspection will be moved, as raced, at the end of the final heart to a compound area to be inspected.
 If the inspection cannot be completed before the next heat of racing (except laboratory test for fuel, etc.) the Inspector will seal the equipment that has not been inspected until such time, within 24 hours, that the inspection can be completed.
 Only the owner, crew chief and inspector shall be allowed in the inspection compound area and allowed to attend the inspection.